THE SILVER HORSE HERD

 Ruby, Jackie, Diva and Laydee were all Premarin mares.
-Premarin is a hormonal replacement drug (HRT) prescribed to menopausal women and men with prostrate cancer.
+Premarin is a hormonal replacement drug (HRT) prescribed to menopausal women and men with prostate cancer.
 Premarin means PREgnant MAres uRINe.
 These horses are essentially brood mares made pregnant year after year.
 A study came out in 2003 signifying the connection between the drug Premarin and breast cancer.
 Sales plummeted and 30,000 mares, most of them pregnant, flooded horse rescues.

 Jackie and Diva were adopted from The Animali Farm in 2005.
 Ruby was adopted from a family who found Ruby to be too much horse for them to handle.
 Most horses that come from the Premarin industry have minimal training and need to be taught basic skills such as lifting up their feet up, etc.

 Laydee arrived at Silver Horse in 2007.
 She had served her life as a Premarin mare and at 18 years old, she couldn't produce any more foals.
 She had an offer to be sold for meat, but on an impulse Sara adopted her and transported her to California from Canada.
 Sadly Laydee passed over on March 21st, 2017.
 Read the letter Sara wrote to Laydee and watch the video with a song written specially for Laydee.